 - The ideal exposure is from the nipples to the knees, but this is sometimes not practically possible.
 During most clinical examinations, the exposure is from the nipples to the lower abdomen.

-Examination of the hands and arms:
+Examination of the Hands and Arms

 The hands should be examined for the presence of pallor and jaundice.
 The outstretched hands are observed for the presence of tremors.
 A flapping tremor (asterixis) indicates hepatic encephalopathy and may be present in cirrhosis.
 A non-specific tremor may also indicate alcohol withdrawal.
-The radial pulse should be examined and the blood pressure should be recorded.
-The hands and arms should be examined for evidence of intravenous drug use which may be present as injection site marks.
+The radial pulse should be examined, and the blood pressure should be recorded.
+The hands and arms should be examined for evidence of intravenous drug use, which may be present as injection site marks.
 The presence of an arteriovenous fistula indicates renal replacement therapy and should be inspected and palpated.

-Examination of the face and neck:
+Examination of the Face and Neck

 The examination should begin by asking the patient to look straight ahead.
 The eyes should be examined for scleral icterus and conjunctival pallor.
-Additional findings may be present, for example, a Kayser-Fleischer ring, a brownish-green ring at the periphery of the cornea may be seen in patients of Wilson’s disease due to excess copper being deposited at the Descemet’s membrane.
+Additional findings may be present; for example, a Kayser-Fleischer ring, a brownish-green ring at the periphery of the cornea may be seen in patients of Wilson’s disease due to excess copper being deposited at the Descemet’s membrane.
 The ring can be best viewed under a slit-lamp.
 Peri-orbital plaques due to lipid deposition called xanthelasmas may be present in chronic cholestasis.
 Angular cheilitis, inflammatory lesions around the corner of the mouth indicate iron or vitamin deficiency which may be due to malabsorption.
 The oral cavity should be examined in detail.
 The presence of oral ulcers may indicate Crohn’s disease or celiac disease.
-A pale, smooth, and shiny tongue indicates iron deficiency and a beefy, red tongue is seen in vitamin B-12 and folate deficiency.
-The smell of the patient’s breath is itself indicative of different disorders, for example, fetor hepaticus, a distinctive smell indicating liver disorder or a fruity breath, pointing towards ketonemia.
+A pale, smooth, and shiny tongue indicate iron deficiency, and a beefy, red tongue is seen in vitamin B-12 and folate deficiency.
+The smell of the patient’s breath is itself indicative of different disorders, for example, fetor hepaticus, a distinctive smell indicating liver disorder, or a fruity breath, pointing towards ketonemia.